-In job assistance cases, the exclusive remedy available under SMC 14.17.060 is a notice of infraction and offer of department assistance for the first violation; an order requiring the respondent to pay a monetary penalty of up to $750, payable to the charging party, for the second violation; and a monetary penalty of up to $1000, payable to the charging party, for each subsequent violation.
+In JAO cases, the exclusive remedy available under SMC 14.17.060 is a notice of infraction and offer of department assistance for the first violation; an order requiring the respondent to pay a monetary penalty of up to $750, payable to the charging party, for the second violation; and a monetary penalty of up to $1000, payable to the charging party, for each subsequent violation.
 In the event the Hearing Examiner (or panel majority) determines that a respondent has committed a violation of this chapter, the Hearing Examiner (or panel majority) may order the respondent to pay the Agency’s attorney’s fees in addition to a monetary penalty.